 Cancer Health Disparities

-Complex and interrelated factors contribute to the observed cancer disparities, including unequal access to healthcare, cultural barriers, environmental disadvantage, differences in diet and lifestyle, ancestry-related risk factors, persistent co-morbidities, and chronic stress exposure due to discrimination and social isolation.
-An increasing number of studies demonstrate that even when socioeconomic and access to care factors are accounted for, incidence and mortality gaps persist between racial/ethnic populations for some cancer types, suggesting a role for biological contributors.
-Some of the most notable examples of disparities linked to biological differences include triple-negative breast, colorectal, and prostate cancers in African Americans and people of other racial/ethnic groups.
-Advances in genomics and other molecular technologies are improving our understanding of how biological differences among population groups contribute to health disparities and how biological factors interact with other potentially relevant factors, such as diet and the environment.
+Complex and interrelated factors contribute to the observed cancer disparities, including access to healthcare, differences in diet and lifestyle, ancestry-related risk factors, persistent co-morbidities, and chronic stress exposure.
+An increasing number of studies demonstrate that even when socioeconomic and access to care factors are accounted for, incidence and mortality gaps persist between populations for some cancer types, suggesting a role for biological contributors.
+Advances in genomics and other molecular technologies are improving our understanding of how biological differences among population groups contribute to health disparities and how biological factors interact with other potentially relevant factors, such as diet.

 Baylor College of Medicine